FAQ

 • Potential collaborators roughly: silicon vendors who want a clean way to ship BSPs, OTA / update vendors (Mender, RAUC, ostree-based teams) who want a build system that composes with their update story, edge-AI platforms that need to integrate ML workloads cleanly, and consultancies who would rather build on a shared base than maintain a private fork.

-• Lateral technologies that might trade interestingly: container runtimes on the device, shared artifact / apk feed infrastructure, AI workflows that span dev / devops / oncall, and bridges to the larger distribution package ecosystems.
+• Lateral technologies that might trade interestingly: container runtimes on the device, shared artifact / package feed infrastructure, AI workflows that span dev / devops / oncall, and bridges to the larger distribution package ecosystems.

-• Hosting of build services: once a distributed build mechanism is implemented, it would be useful to have accessed to cloud build services for ARM/RISC-V components that don’t build easily on your local computer.
+• Hosting of build services: once a distributed build mechanism is implemented, it would be useful to have access to cloud build services for ARM/RISC-V components that don’t build easily on your local computer.
 This is a useful commercial service that may be provided by BEC and other companies in the future.

 If any of that resonates and you’d like to help fund or steer a piece of it, come talk to us.

-How will LLM costs be controlled with so much build data?#
+How will LLM costs be controlled with so much build data?

 A few design choices keep the cost bounded: